Here is the complete guide for you if you have ever wondered how to photograph snow or how to capture snow falling.

 When you bring your camera in from the cold, condensation can collect on the outside and inside.
 That isn’t very comforting, but it is simple to prevent.
 Bring a large zip-lock bag with you when venturing out into the cold.
 The camera should be kept in a camera bag or a jacket pocket.
 When ready to walk inside, put your camera in the bag and double-check that the lock is securely fastened.
 Once you are inside, place your camera somewhere where it can slowly warm up.
 You can take the camera out of the bag and use it usually once it has reached room temperature.

 When your camera is out, keep the lens cap on to avoid snowflakes from dropping on the front element of your lens and melting.
 If your lens becomes fogged or smudged, avoid blowing warm air across it to prevent a tiny layer of ice from forming on it.
-Count on your microfiber lens cloths, and don’t be afraid to bring a few more with you.
+Count on your microfiber lens clothes, and don’t be afraid to bring a few more with you.
 While bringing up your camera to your face to take a picture, hold your breath to avoid fogging the LCD screen and viewfinder.
 Consider rain clothing if the temperatures aren’t quite chilly enough and the snow is wetter than dry.
 While some cameras are weather-resistant, in the event of sudden and severe inclement weather, a plastic bag and a rubber band with the bag’s opening positioned around the front of the lens barrel can be a quick alternative.
 Rain covers for DSLRs with connected lenses have drawstring closures and a complete see-through method to operate your camera in the rain or snow.

 Do not get Discouraged by the Weather